 - Mira accelerates the creation of complex procedures.
 Scripts compile on the fly and run with minimal processing overhead.

 - Mira is truly feature-rich.
-In addition to the core capabilities of the Lua language, Mira's scripting module adds dozens of built-in classes and 600 to 1000 functions for processing, displaying, calibrating, and measuring images and other data.
+In addition to the core capabilities of the Lua language, Mira's scripting module adds dozens of built-in classes and nearly 1000 functions and class methods for processing, displaying, calibrating, and measuring images and other data.

-- Dozens of useful scripts samples are included to get you up to speed.
-These can be modified and used as templates for your own scripts.
+- Nearly 200 sample scripts are included to get you up to speed.
+These can be used as-is or serve as starter code for your own scripts.

 Programming in Lua, 4th Edition (2016), by Roberto Ierusalimschy.
 This authoritative guide to the Lua language was written by its principle architect.
 Disarmingly straightforward and easy to follow, this masterful work is a "must have" for learning the power of the Lua language.
 This may also be purchased directly from the Documentation page at lua.org.

 Lua Programming Gems (2008), ed.
 Luis Henrique de Figueiredo, Waldemar Celes, and Roberto Ierusalimschy.
 Numerous experts author chapters on programming techniques, algorithms, data structures, extending Lua using modules, and other topics.